ImperialCollegeLondon/PyProBE/README.md

 # PyProBE
-PyProBE is a Python package designed to simplify and accelerate the process of analysing data from battery cyclers.
+PyProBE (Python Processing for Battery Experiments) is a Python package designed to simplify and accelerate the process of analysing data from battery cyclers.

 PyProBE is documented [here](https://congenial-adventure-mz797n5.pages.github.io).